KaiWenger/memochange/README.md

 ```

 As for the ratio test, changing the type of statistic has a rather small effect on the empirical performance of the test.
 The same is also true for the twostep argument which makes the function calculate the twostep version of the test if set to `TRUE`.
-Lastly, if we believe that the underlying process exhibits additional short run components, we can account for these by setting $p$ larger zero such as
+Lastly, if we believe that the underlying process exhibits additional short run components, we can account for these by setting p larger zero such as

 ```r
 MR_test(x,statistic="squared",p=1)